 Shelf Drilling (SHLLF) Gets a Hold Rating from Kepler Capital

-In a report issued on August 24, Kevin Roger from Kepler Capital maintained a Hold rating on Shelf Drilling (SHLLF), with a price target of NOK4.00.
-The company’s shares closed last Friday at $0.38, close to its 52-week high of $0.38.
+Kepler Capital analyst Kevin Roger maintained a Hold rating on Shelf Drilling (SHLLF) on August 31 and set a price target of NOK4.00.
+The company’s shares closed last Monday at $0.38, equals to its 52-week high of $0.38.

 See today’s analyst top recommended stocks >>